d-patravali/cse15l-lab-reports/lab5.md

 ### Category: Debugging
 **What environment are you using (computer, operating system, web browser, terminal/editor, and so on)?**

-I am using a Mac, and I am editing my Bash Script with VSCode.
-I am also using VSCode's terminal to run my commands and Bash Script
+I am using a Mac (OS operating system), and I am editing my Bash Script with VSCode.
+I am also using VSCode's terminal to run my commands and Bash Script.

 **Detail the symptom you're seeing.
 Be specific; include both what you're seeing and what you expected to see instead.
 Screenshots are great, copy-pasted terminal output is also great.
 Avoid saying “it doesn't work”.**